History of Florida: First Spanish rule (1513–1763)

 Further Spanish attempts to explore and colonize Florida were disastrous.
 Ponce de León returned to the Charlotte Harbor area in 1521 with equipment and settlers to start a colony, but was soon driven off by hostile Calusa, and de León died in Cuba from wounds received in the fighting.
 Pánfilo de Narváez's expedition explored Florida's west coast in 1528, but his violent demands for gold and food led to hostile relations with the Tocobaga and other native groups.
 Facing starvation and unable to find his support ships, Narváez attempted return to Mexico via rafts, but all were lost at sea and only four members of the expedition survived.
 Hernando de Soto landed in Florida in 1539 and began a multi-year trek through what is now the southeastern United States in which he found no gold and lost his life.
 In 1559 Tristán de Luna y Arellano established the first settlement in Pensacola but, after a violent hurricane destroyed the area, it was abandoned in 1561.
+Spanish attempts to claim Florida's east coast grew steadily despite this due to Spain's increasing influence on the land.
+By the end of the 16th century, Spain started sending fleets of ships annually for valuables and resources.

 The horse, which the natives had hunted to extinction 10,000 years ago, was reintroduced into North America by the European explorers, and into Florida in 1538.
 As the animals were lost or stolen, they began to become feral.

 In 1564, René Goulaine de Laudonnière founded Fort Caroline in what is now Jacksonville, as a haven for Huguenot Protestant refugees from religious persecution in France.
 Further down the coast, in 1565 Pedro Menéndez de Avilés founded San Agustín (St. Augustine) which is the oldest continuously inhabited European settlement in any U.S. state.
 It is second oldest only to San Juan, Puerto Rico, in the United States' current territory.
 From this base of operations, the Spanish began building Catholic missions.

 All colonial cities were founded near the mouths of rivers.
 St. Augustine was founded where the Matanzas Inlet permitted access to the Matanzas River.
 Other cities were founded on the sea with similar inlets: Jacksonville, West Palm Beach, Fort Lauderdale, Miami, Pensacola, Tampa, Fort Myers, and others.

 On September 20, 1565, Menéndez de Avilés attacked Fort Caroline, killing most of the French Huguenot defenders.
 Two years later, Dominique de Gourgue recaptured the settlement for France, this time slaughtering the Spanish defenders.